NorfolkTate/milestone-project-mildew-detection-in-cherry-leaves/README.md

 * A convolutional neural network trained on labeled leaf images can classify new leaf samples with up to 97% accuracy.
 * Validation: I will evaluate model performance using accuracy, precision, recall, F1-score, and a confusion matrix.
 I will compare test results to the target threshold of 97%.

-## The rationale to map the business requirements to the Data Visualisations and ML tasks

-Conduct a visual study to differentiate between healthy and mildew-infected cherry leaves.
+### Rationale to Map Business Requirements to ML Tasks

+The key business requirement is to provide cherry growers with a reliable way of identifying powdery mildew on leaves early, in order to protect yield and reduce unnecessary chemical use.
+To achieve this, the following mapping between business requirements, ML tasks, and visualisations has been established:

-Build an automated system that can predict whether a cherry leaf is healthy or contains powdery mildew.
+- **Business Requirement:** Detect whether a cherry leaf is healthy or infected.

-These requirements stem from a real business challenge faced by Farmy & Foods.
-Their current inspection process is manual and time consuming, taking up to 30 minutes per tree.
-By developing an automated image classification system, the company hopes to save time, reduce costs, and maintain product quality across its extensive network of cherry farms.
+  - **ML Task:** Binary image classification using a Convolutional Neural Network (CNN).
+  - **Dashboard Feature:** *Predict Leaf Infection* page, where users upload an image and receive a prediction with confidence score.

+- **Business Requirement:** Provide transparency into how the model performs.
+  - **ML Task:** Model evaluation through accuracy, precision, recall, and F1-score.
+  - **Dashboard Feature:** *Model Performance* page, which presents training/validation curves, metrics from `metrics.json`, and a confusion matrix with explanations.

+- **Business Requirement:** Build user trust by allowing exploration of the dataset.
+  - **ML Task:** Not directly ML, but supports ML explainability by showing dataset balance and sample images.
+  - **Dashboard Feature:** *Visualise Dataset* page, where users can explore class balance and random samples to understand what the model was trained on.

+This alignment ensures that machine learning is not only applied (via CNN-based classification) but also directly supports the stated business objectives through interactive dashboard components.

 ## Dashboard Design
 The dashboard was designed with clarity and business relevance in mind.
 Pages were structured to address each client requirement and showcase the project workflow.
+These are demonstrated by the user stories designed for this project and documented on a kanban board.

 Key design considerations:
 - Simple navigation using Streamlit multipage functionality.